-This short text presents an image of Jesus' relationship to his Father and Jesus' relationship with his followers.
-From the text itself, the reader would not be aware of the turmoil that surrounds this short passage.
-As Jesus taught about his relationship to God, he used a variety of images.
-At different points in John's gospel, Jesus has spoken of himself as: bread for the world (Jn 6:35), the light of the world (Jn 9:5), and the good shepherd (Jn 10:11).
-The Jews have asked Jesus repeatedly to clarify who he is and what is his relationship to God.
+This short text presents an image of Jesus' relationship to His Father and his relationship with His followers.
+The text that the church selects for reflection this Sunday only hints at the turmoil that is apparent in the rest of the chapter.
+As Jesus has taught over time about his relationship to God, he has used a variety of images.
+At other points in John's Gospel, he has spoken of himself as: bread for the world (Jn 6:35), the light of the world (Jn 9:5), and the good shepherd (Jn 10:11).
+The Jews have asked Jesus repeatedly to clarify who he is and his relationship to God.

-Jesus has also performed some miraculous acts.
-He has changed a large amount of water into wine (Jn 2:1-12), fed a multitude with five loaves (Jn 6:1-15), and cured a number of people including a man who was blind from birth (Jn 9:1-41).
+Jesus has also performed some miracles.
+He has: changed a large amount of water into wine (Jn 2:1-12), fed a multitude with five loaves (Jn 6:1-15), and cured a number of people including a man who was blind from birth (Jn 9:1-41).

 He has also done some things that would be unthinkable for the people of his day.
-These include: driving out those selling items needed for sacrificial offerings in the temple (2:13-17); engaging a Samaritan woman in conversation (4:4-42); and refusing to condemn a woman who was caught in the act of adultery (8:1-11).
+These include: driving out merchants from the temple (2:13-17); engaging a Samaritan woman in conversation (4:4-42); and refusing to condemn a woman who was caught in the act of adultery (8:1-11).

-In the early part of his gospel, John portrays Jesus' ministry as being the center of controversy.
+In the early part of his Gospel, John portrays Jesus' ministry as being the center of controversy.
 As early as the end of the second chapter, John states that Jesus needed no one to give him testimony about human nature.
 He was well aware of what was in each person's heart (Jn 2:25).
 In chapter 5, John states that there were Jews who wanted to kill Jesus (Jn 5:18).
 The things that Jesus had said and done were troubling for the Jewish leaders.